TopGabri/Qemu-Board-Emulation/README_CAN.md

 ## LPC17xx CAN Peripheral: description

-For the implementation of the peripheral, we chose the *NXP LPC17xx* CAN controller (see *Chapter 16* of the user manual at https://www.keil.com/dd/docs/datashts/philips/lpc17xx_um.pdf), and made a customized, simplified version of it:
+For the implementation of the peripheral, we chose the *NXP LPC17xx* CAN controller (see *Chapter 16* of the user manual at https://www.keil.com/dd/docs/datashts/philips/lpc17xx_um.pdf), because we had already used it in the Computer Architectures course.
+For this project, we made a customized, simplified version of it:

 - **TX buffer** (4 registers):
   - **TFI**: Transmit frame Info (`0x00`)